bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 30 - moot announces that more banner ads from AdBrite will be added to 4chan in December due to the fact that donations are no longer possible.
 As a result of the extra money, 4chan becomes faster after moot uses the money for extra bandwidth capacity.

-## Golden Age (December 2006 - )
+## Golden Age (December 2006 - December 2007)

 The term "Golden Age" does not refer to a lost time of actually funny and original content, or any sense of Victorian elegance, but to a time where 4chan began to become the center of internet, and even popular culture in the same manner as [[2channel]] in Japan.
 With ever greater growth, the era managed to produce a huge amount of high-quality content in a self-fulfilling cycle.
 But the same growth produced a proportional amount of reposts, "newfaggotry", and forgettable threads.
 This title was truly a mixed blessing with no correct generalization.

 On November 7, 2006, 4chan was taken down when moot was unable to pay for 4chan's increasing traffic costs.
 Anons scoured the internet, looking for a worthy candidate to inherit the crown of the hubsite of Anonymous, but to no avail.
 Each of the other major chans, ([[7chan]], [[12chan]], [[420chan]]) themselves went down due to the sudden surge of traffic, sometimes permanently.
 The dream of the Civil War Era, of an independent Anonymous, slowly faded once the anons realized that there was no suitable subsitute for 4chan.

 Not long before this, increased migration to and from 4chan had pushed it's culture memes into the forefront of internet fame.
 Something Awful users emulating 4chan's Caturday sparked an observer to create [[I can haz cheezburger]], which began, and later monetized, the meme industry outside of 4chan.
 On the fledging site [[Youtube]], 4chan users created and popularized Tay Zonday's [[Chocolate Rain]] and an adaptation of the [[Duckroll]] for video, known as the [[Rickroll]].
 The Rickroll would later become the most definitive meme of the era.
+4chan trolls spread across the internet to cause more rage.
+Newfags come in expecting a hacker playground, and after the Fox News report on Anonymous, 4chan's /b/ eventually regains a strong raid mentality that the mods have given up stopping.

 But the rise of the meme industry, produced unwanted interest in the site that created it all.
 The social problems of population growth, mainstream appeal, and problematic subcultures reached it's greatest crescendo in the Golden Age, and it is seen by many anons as 4chan's [[Eternal September]].